Sanaa: Climate

-The city experiences many microclimates from district to district because of its location in the Sanaʽa basin and uneven elevations throughout the city.
-Summers are warm and can cool rapidly at night, especially after rainfall.
-Sanaʽa receives half of its annual rainfall from April to August.
-Rainfall amounts vary from year to year; some years could see 500–600 mm of rainfall, while others can barely get 150 mm.
-High temperatures have increased slightly during the summer over the past few years, but low temperatures and winter temperatures have dramatically fallen over the same period.
+The city experiences many microclimates from district to district because of its location in the Sanaa basin and uneven elevations throughout the city.
+Summers are warm and it can cool swiftly at night, especially after rainfall.
+Sanaa receives almost all of its annual rainfall from April to August.
+Rainfall amounts vary from year to year; some years could see 500–600 mm of rainfall, while others barely get 150 mm.
+High temperatures have increased slightly during the summer over the past few years, while low temperatures and winter temperatures have also risen over the same period.

 Culture

 Music

-Sanaa has a rich musical tradition and is particularly renowned for the musical style called al-Ghina al-San’ani (الغناء الصنعاني al-ġināʾ aṣ-Ṣanʿānī), or "the song of Sanaa", which dates back to the 14th century and was designated as a UNESCO Intangible Cultural Heritage in 2003.
+Sanaa has a rich musical tradition and is particularly renowned for the musical style called al-Ghina al-San'ani (الغناء الصنعاني al-ġināʾ aṣ-Ṣanʿānī), or "the song of Sanaa", which dates back to the 14th century and was designated as a UNESCO Intangible Cultural Heritage in 2003.
 This style of music is not exclusive to Sanaa, and is found in other areas of Yemen as well, but it is most closely associated with the city.
 It is one of about five regional genres or "colors" (lawn) of Yemeni music, along with Yafi'i, Laheji, Adeni, and Hadhrami.
 It is often part of social events, including the samra, or evening wedding party, and the magyal, or daily afternoon gathering of friends.

 The basic format consists of a singer accompanied by two instrumentalists, one playing the qanbus (Yemeni lute) and the other playing the sahn nuhasi, which is a copper tray balanced on the musician's thumbs and played by being lightly struck by the other eight fingers.
 Lyrics are in both classical Arabic and Yemeni Arabic and are known for their wordplay and emotional content.
 Singers often use melismatic vocals, and the arrangements feature pauses between verses and instrumental sections.
-Skilled performers often "embellish" a song's melody in order to highlight its emotional tone.
+Skilled performers often "embellish" a song's melody to highlight its emotional tone.

 In the earliest days of the recording industry in Yemen, from 1938 into the 1940s, Sanaani music was the dominant genre among Yemenis who could afford to buy records and phonographs (primarily in Aden).
-As prices fell, Sanaani-style records became increasingly popular among the middle class, but at the same time it began to encounter competition from other genres, including Western and Indian music as well as music from other Arab countries.
+As prices fell, Sanaani-style records became increasingly popular among the middle class, but at the same time, it began to encounter competition from other genres, including Western and Indian music as well as music from other Arab countries.
 The earliest Sanaani recording stars generally came from wealthy religious families.
 The most popular was 'Ali Abu Bakr Ba Sharahil, who recorded for Odeon Records; other popular artists included Muhammad and Ibrahim al-Mas, Ahmad 'Awad al-Jarrash, and Muhammad 'Abd al-Rahman al-Makkawi.